-Public institutions have taken this opportunity to be leaders in our community to respond to last year’s pipeline explosion and subsequent provincial natural gas shortage.
+Public institutions have taken this opportunity to be leaders in our community.
 This challenge is an example of how collaboration can address concerns about energy use.
 Natural gas is a limited and uncertain non-renewable resource.
 The purpose of this challenge is to start a conversation on energy dependency and resiliency.
 How can we engage in energy saving practices in addition to seeking renewable energy resources?
 Let's take this opportunity to discuss it.

 Why is turning down the heat important?